 The Sherman School science program includes experiences in life, physical, and earth science.
 The life area covers plants, animals, ecology, and the human body.
 The physical science area presents concepts in matter and energy.
 Earth science includes lessons in the earth, space, and weather.

-We are in the process of aligning our curriculum to the Next Generation Science Standards (NGSS).
+Our curriculum aligns with the Next Generation Science Standards (NGSS).
 The standards describe important scientific ideas and practices that all students should learn by the time they leave the 12th grade.
 The standards integrate three important dimensions: science and engineering practices, disciplinary core ideas, and crosscutting concepts.
 The Next Generation Science Standards establish learning goals in science that will give all students the skills and knowledge they need to be informed citizens, college ready, and prepared for careers.